AmyRoys/LooseyGoosey/README.md

 ## Testing
 ---
-Tests are located in the `test` directory
+Tests are located in the `test` directory.
 To run the tests, stay in the root directory and run the command `npx hardhat test`.